Effective marketing relies on data. But marketers also have to be able to understand what they're seeing.

 And it’s easy as well – with a dedicated Google Analytics API available, Power BI developers can quickly link the two applications and start designing the visuals and reports that will be most useful to their organisations.

-To discuss Microsoft Power BI solutions and enhancing your business intelligence, please get in touch:
+For more about Microsoft Power BI solutions for enhancing your business intelligence, view our service page: